UniCodeSphere/Creal/README.md

 # Creal

 This is the tool for our PLDI 2024 paper "*Boosting Compiler Testing by Injecting Real-World Code*".
+The code and data is also available in our [artifact](https://doi.org/10.5281/zenodo.10951313).

 **Creal** is an automated program generator for C. Given a valid C program as the seed, Creal can inject new functions into it and produce new valid programs.
 By default, Creal uses [Csmith](https://github.com/csmith-project/csmith) to produce seed programs.